Teens charged with beating homeless man to death in New Jersey alleyway

 CAMDEN, NJ - Two teens are facing murder charges for allegedly beating a homeless man to death in a New Jersey alleyway.

-Police found 63-year-old Bobby Hill Jr. unresponsive with severe trauma in Camden on June 25 after getting a call late that night.
+ABC News reports police found 63-year-old Bobby Hill Jr. unresponsive with severe trauma in Camden on June 25 after getting a call late that night.
 Hill was rushed to a hospital but ultimately died from his injuries.

 Less than a week later, city officials announced that a 15-year-old male and a 17-year-old female had been arrested in the slaying.